PushpasriVenkatesh/zomato-case-study/README.md

 **Zomato UX Case Study**
-Redesigning User Experience for Better Clarity, Faster Decision-Making & Higher Satisfaction

-This repository contains my UX Case Study on Zomato — one of India’s leading food delivery platforms.
+1.Redesigning User Experience for Better Clarity, Faster Decision-Making & Higher Satisfaction 2.This repository contains my UX Case Study on Zomato — one of India’s leading food delivery platforms.

-The study focuses on identifying usability issues and proposing design improvements supported by sketches, mockups, and UX reasoning.
+3.The study focuses on identifying usability issues and proposing design improvements supported by sketches, mockups, and UX reasoning.

  ****Project Overview****
 Zomato is widely used for food ordering and restaurant discovery, but certain parts of the user journey still contain friction.